simonvetter/modbus/README.md

 * Little and Big endian, with and without word swap for 32 and 64-bit integers and floating point numbers.

+### Logging ###
+Both client and server objects will log to stdout by default.
+This behavior can be overriden by passing a log.Logger object through the Logger property of ClientConfiguration/ServerConfiguration.

 ### TODO (in no particular order)
 * Add RTU (serial) support to the server
 * Add more tests